 Preparing for your visit to the Museum

-You can familiarize your students with the different types of museum.
+You can familiarize your students with the different types of museums.

 - There are art, science, history, architecture and other museums.

-- A possible class project could involve discovering the websites of the main museums in Montréal.
+- A possible class project could involve exploring the websites of the main museums in Montréal.
 What are the specific features of these museums?

 - You could note the differences between a museum of fine arts and a museum of contemporary art.

-- You could discuss the notion of time; current art is in tune with its time.
+- You could discuss the notion of time; contemporary art is in tune with its time.

-You could raise more specific questions about the Musée.
+You could raise more specific questions about the MAC.